mnfmnfm/github-curriculum/day-2-am.md

 ### Adding Collaborators Directly to Repos

-Adding collaborators directly to a repo is the lightest-weight, easiest way to work with other people on a one-off coding project.
+Adding collaborators directly to a repo is the lightest-weight, easiest way to work with other people on a one-off coding project, so that's what we'll focus on for your project this week.

 To add collaborators to a repo, visit the "settings" page for your repo, choose "collaborators" on the left, and enter the email addresses or GitHub usernames of the people you would like to collaborate with.
-Note that the people you invite will need to check their emails and accept the invitation to be able to collaborate on that repo.
+Note that the people you invite will need to *check their email* and accept the invitation to be able to collaborate on that repo.

 ### Cloning Code